saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 * Visual Studio Express 2013 for Windows Desktop

 Please note that there are different versions of Visual Studio.
-The `Visual Studio for Windows` will not work.
+The `Visual Studio for Windows` will **not work**.
 You need to install `Visual Studio (Express) for Windows Desktop`.
 You must configure your path in such a way that the compiler can be found.
 One way is to execute the `vcvarsall.bat` script from the `VC` folder.